openbaton/docs/docs/nfvo-installation-vagrant.md

 * The NFVO implemented in java using the [spring.io][spring] framework.
 For more details about the NFVO architecture, you can refer to the next sections
 * [RabbitMQ][reference-to-rabbit-site] as messaging system
-* Test plugin for being able to execute the [dummy NSR][dummy-NSR] tutorial without needing an OpenStack instance.
+* Test VIM Driver for being able to execute the [hello world][dummy-NSR] tutorial without needing an OpenStack instance
-* Generic VNFM
+* OpenStack VIM Driver for deploying VNFs on OpenStack
-* OpenStack plugin: in case you want to use OpenStack as VIM
+* Generic VNFM for the instantiation of VNFs part of the Open Baton ecosystem

 ## Requirements